MicrosoftDocs/SupportArticles-docs/support/windows-client/deployment/error-attach-pci-express-expansion-chassis.md

 ms.prod-support-area-path: Devices and Drivers ms.technology: Deployment
 ---
-# Error message when you attach a PCI Express expansion chassis to a computer: "Code 12" or "Code 31"
+# Error message when you attach a PCI Express expansion chassis to a Windows-based computer: "Code 12" or "Code 31"

 This article provides workarounds for errors that occur when you attach a PCI Express expansion chassis to a computer.